AfzalH/Laravel-KickStarter/README.md

 You must be familiar with laravel.
 This distribution is intended for developers only

 ## Installation
 Pull it using git clone.
-Run composer install/update. rename the .env.example to .env then edit the .env file to point it to your database.
+Run `composer install` or `composer update` . rename the `.env.example` to `.env` then edit the `.env` file to point it to your database.

-Then run php artisan migrate in order to migrate the database structures.
+Then run `php artisan migrate` command in order to migrate the database structures.

 You should be able to see a welcome page when you point your web browser to the public directory

 ## Official Laravel Documentation